Global variables

 Global variables that you add from the environment always have the Credential type.

-If you want to explicitly prevent Langflow from sourcing global variables from the environment, set LANGFLOW_STORE_ENVIRONMENT_VARIABLES
+If you want to explicitly prevent Langflow from sourcing global variables from the environment, set LANGFLOW_STORE_ENVIRONMENT_VARIABLES=False

 in your .env

-If you want to automatically set fallback values for your global variables from environment variables, set the LANGFLOW_FALLBACK_FROM_ENV_VAR
+If you want to automatically set fallback values for your global variables to environment variables, set LANGFLOW_FALLBACK_TO_ENV_VAR=True

 in your .env